jonathan-s/django-sockpuppet/docs/setup-django.md

 {% endtab %}
 {% endtabs %}

-The configuration above will look for javascript files in the folder `your_app/javascript`, compile them and place the output in the folder `dist/js/`.
+The configuration above will look for JavaScript files in the folder `your_app/javascript`, compile them and place the output in the folder `dist/js/`.

-If you add that folder to `STATICFILES_DIRS` in settings it will pick that compiled javascript and you can use it in templates.
+If you add that folder to `STATICFILES_DIRS` in settings it will pick that compiled JavaScript and you can use it in templates.

 ```python
 from pathlib import Path